a-hamdi/GPU/README.md

 ### Files: `Bitonic_Sort.cu`
 Today I implemented a Bitonic Sort algorithm in CUDA!
 This version is optimized for GPUs by leveraging shared memory to accelerate the sorting process.
 Sorting occurs entirely in shared memory, which reduces global memory accesses and improves performance for small-to-medium array sizes.

+## Day 61:
+### Files: `simulated_annealing_triton.py`
+I implemented a Simulated Annealing (SA) algorithm that leverages Triton to accelerate the evaluation of the objective function on the GPU.

 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)
 - Day 20 - mandatory FA2-bakcwards (Done)